babelouest/ulfius/API.md

 - `*` `*` => `authentication_callback` function, priority 1
 - `GET` `*` => `gzip_body_callback` function, priority 99

-Then if the client calls the url `GET` `/api/potato/myPotato`, the following callback functions will be called in that order:
+Then if the client calls the URL `GET` `/api/potato/myPotato`, the following callback functions will be called in that order:

 - `authentication_callback`
 - `api_validate_callback`
 - `potato_get_callback`
 - `gzip_body_callback`

-*Warning:* In this example, the url parameter `myPotato` will be availabe only in the `potato_get_callback` function, because the other endpoints did not defined a url parameter after `/potato`.
+*Warning:* In this example, the URL parameter `myPotato` will be available only in the `potato_get_callback` function, because the other endpoints did not defined a URL parameter after `/potato`.

 If you need to communicate between callback functions for any purpose, you can use the new parameter `struct _u_response.shared_data`.
 This is a `void *` pointer initialized to `NULL`.
 If you use it, remember to free it after use, because the framework won't.